 On the 12th page of my doll notebook – where I jot down tasks and notes – I’ve written”sort out ocean.”
 I even have a checkbox next to it, so that I can check it off my list when the… Continue Reading →

-Camellia’s journey continues, with an unexpected guest.
-One of the difficult things about posting drafts of in-progress work is that I’m forever realizing that I did something wrong the first time.
-In this case, that I didn’t make Camellia’s early… Continue Reading →
+Go here to read this episode: MDA 05: Enter raven, stage right One of the difficult things about posting drafts of in-progress work is that I’m forever realizing that I did something wrong the first time.
+In this case, that… Continue Reading →

 Theme by Anders Noren — Up ↑